The Turtle Prince: Wedding of a Tortoise

 In a tale collected from Tulu Nadu with the title Oñji Ēmeda Madme and translated as Wedding of a Tortoise, a king is childless and worries for not having heirs.
 One day, he goes on a journey to ascetics in search of an answer, and finds a tortoise trapped in land which he throws back in the water.
 He meets the ascetic and asks for a boon.
 The ascetic asks the king what virtuous work he did that would grant him a boon, and the monarch mentions the tortoise he helped, so the ascetic sends him on his way, saying that the king's prayers will be answered.
 Thus, a tortoise is born to the queen, to the endless mockery of the people.
 Still, the monarchs rear it to adolescence, until the day the queen asks the king to find the tortoise prince a bride.
 He sends emissaries to ask for a bride, but many reject him.
 Eventually, another king with four daughters takes the proposal, and his youngest daughter agrees to marry the tortoise prince, but he must quest for the red champak flower beyond seven seas.
 The tortoise-prince's parents say that their son cannot do so, thus is unable to have a wife, so he decides to go on the quest for the flower.
 Out of sight, he removes his carapace to become a handsome youth, then goes to the ascetic for directions.
-The now human prince reaches a kingdom rules by women and steals the garments of four bathing ladies in return for their help in getting the flowers.
+The now human prince reaches a kingdom ruled by women and steals the garments of four bathing ladies in return for their help in getting the flowers.
 They strike a deal, and the ladies bring back the red champak flowers and gift the prince with a vina, a stringed musical instrument, to summon them.
 The prince makes his way back to the ascetic and plays the vina to show him its powers, and orders the ladies to tie him and retrieve the veena for him.
 The same happens to two other ascetics, who try to steal the veena in exchange for other magical objects: a magic stick and a magic sword.
 The prince kills the two other ascetics with the stick and the sword and retrieves the veena.
 The prince then dons the carapace and returns with the flowers to the princess.
 The princess marries the tortoise-prince.
 After their marriage, the princess is advised to prepare her husband a bath and hide to see how he takes his bath.
 She does as instructed and hides in a pile of dry leaves used for fuel, and watches as the tortoise removes his carapace to become human and enter the water.
 The princess then comes out of hiding and throws the carapace in the fire, making him human for good.